-Florida, no longer the nation's bellwether
+Florida, the nation's bellwether

 Cashing in on state of Florida contracts is growth industry